dkgolfnut5192/YourControls_MSFS_ANOTOV_AN-225/README.md

 # FIXED:
+8-9-24 corrected Developer Mispelled Commands on APU Left and Right

 All MID cockpit Radio officer, Engineer station, and Electrical officer funtionality has been added

 I recommend that you and your co-pilot first conduct a test flight to check if everything is working properly.